satwikkansal/python_blockchain_app/report.md

 ## Conclusions

-Thanks to these benchmarks, we can notice that the response time of our application is quite high, but from the bottleneck analysis we know that the disk is the component that has more impact on the overall perfomance of our system.
+Thanks to these benchmarks, we can notice that the response time of our application is quite high, but from the bottleneck analysis, we know that the disk is the component that has more impact on the overall performance of our system.
 However, the analysis allows us to make considerations about how we can improve the system.
-For example, the mechanical disk can be replaced by an SSD or by an online database to reduce the service demand of the storage station, and reduce the mean service time of the query taken in exam.
+For example, the mechanical disk can be replaced by an SSD or by an online database to reduce the service demand of the storage station, and reduce the mean service time of the query taken in the exam.
-Notice that, when we improve the performance of the disk station, the delay station become the new bottleneck (beacuse it has a service demand similar to the disk), making the additional improvement to the disk less effective.
+Notice that, when we improve the performance of the disk station, the delay station become the new bottleneck (because it has a service demand similar to the disk), making the additional improvement to the diskless effective.
 So, in order to improve the performance of the system, we need also to improve the performance of the delay station, i.e., using a better CPU or/and optimize the encoding of the block to string with an alternative data structure.

 Before these tests, we thought that our application would have good performance even under heavy load, but the benchmarks showed us the importance of testing the performance and scalability of the application before its release.